confluentinc/ksql/CONTRIBUTING.md

 In the above example, it is `/home/john/.m2/wrapper/dists/apache-maven-3.8.1.2-bin/1npbma9t0n1k5b22fpopvupbmn/apache-maven-3.8.1.2`, but it may be different on your machine.

+Finally, you may need to restart the IDE to get it to reload the Maven binary.

 There is likely a similar option available for other IDEs.

 ### Building and running KSQL locally